srobo/kitbook/Battery Charging.md

 ### Swapping a team's battery

 Teams will bring discharged batteries to the Battery Charging station and require a replacement charged battery.
 A Battery Charging volunteer should receive the discharged battery from the team and place it in the discharged battery box.
 A charged battery should be removed from the charged battery box and handed to the team.
+Do not allow teams to take batteries from the box themselves - we want to prevent teams from hoarding batteries.

 ### Charging a discharged battery